Junyoung-Shin-22/pvz_rl/README.md

 ## Requirements

 The following python libraries are required: pytorch, gym, pygame (and shap to evaluate feature importance if wanted).
+To install all required dependencies at once, you can use the provided requirements.txt file: pip install -r requirements.txt
+This will ensure that all necessary packages are installed with the appropriate versions.

 ## Installation/Setup